agravier/agravier.github.io/etc/notes/cn-coursera/notes07.md

 \tau\_w\frac{\textrm{d}\textbf{w}}{\textrm{d}t} = \textbf{u}v
 \\]

-In english, the change in conniption strength is proportional to the product of input and output, which product will be low if either or both units don't fire, and will be high if and only if both units fire.
+In english, the change in connection strength is proportional to the product of input and output, which product will be low if either or both units don't fire, and will be high if and only if both units fire.

 The delta-time version Hebbian learning rule